 Public Field Trip #2 (February 13, 2024)

 MWPA, San Rafael Fire, Ross Valley Fire, Town of San Anselmo, and the Ecologically Sound Practices Partnership hosted well over 50 attendees to hear about the first 10 acres of project implementation (the "pilot project"), planned for early 2024.
-The tour will also gave an overview on the project planning process and next steps after the pilot is completed.
+The tour included an overview on the project planning process and next steps after the pilot is completed.
+This field trip was live streamed and the video is available HERE.

 8/16/23 Public Meeting: